AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-organize-assets-view.md

 ## Download and distribute assets {#download}

 You can select one or more assets or folders or a combination of both, and download the selection to your local file system.
-You can edit the assets and upload again or distribute the assets outside [!DNL Assets Essentials].
-Also, you can [download the renditions](/help/using/add-delete.md#renditions) of an asset.
+You can edit the assets and upload again or distribute the assets outside [!DNL Assets view].
+Also, you can [download the renditions](/help/using/add-delete-assets-view.md#renditions) of an asset.

 ## Asset versioning {#versions-of-assets}

 <!--
 TBD: query for engineering: How many versions are maintained.
 What happens when we reach that limit?
 Are old versions automatically removed? -->

-[!DNL Assets Essentials] versions the assets when the assets are uploaded again that is updated or are edited.
+[!DNL Assets view] versions the assets when the assets are uploaded again that is updated or are edited.
 You can view version history, past versions, and can restore a past version of assets as the latest version, that is reverted to a previous version if needed.
 Asset versions are created in the following scenarios:

-* Upload a new asset with the same filename as an existing asset and in the same folder as the existing asset. [!DNL Assets Essentials] prompts to either overwrite the previous asset or save the new asset as a version.
-See [upload duplicate assets](/help/using/add-delete.md#resolve-upload-fails).
+* Upload a new asset with the same filename as an existing asset and in the same folder as the existing asset. [!DNL Assets view] prompts to either overwrite the previous asset or save the new asset as a version.
+See [upload duplicate assets](/help/using/add-delete-assets-view.md#resolve-upload-fails).

   ![Create versions when uploading](assets/uploads-manage-duplicates.png)